theankurkedia/newsbuzz/README.md

 # News Buzz

-News App created in `Flutter` using `News API` and uses `Firebase` as the backend and authentication.
+News App created in Flutter using News API for fetching realtime data and Firebase as the backend and authenticator.

 ## Features